Moving a Peloton Bike

 Pelotons have a footprint of 4 feet by 2 feet.
 That’s a decent amount of weight per foot.

-The weight and size of the bike provides the much-needed stability during demanding rides.
+The weight and size of the bike provide much-needed stability during demanding rides.
 So when you decide to push yourself to the limit during your workout, your bike won’t move out of position on you.

 However, the weight of these bikes can become an issue when you want to move them to a different location.
 Since they are relatively bulky, you will likely not be able to carry or lift your Peloton alone.

-If you’re just moving it to another room, that’s another story.
+If you’re just relocating it to another room, that’s another story.
 These bikes come equipped with wheels for easy transportation.

 Is a peloton easy to transport?